⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 💰 How MDLZ Makes Money

-• The company primarily derives income from its strong portfolio of globally recognized brands such as Oreo, Cadbury Dairy Milk, and Ritz.
+• The company leverages a broad brand portfolio featuring globally recognized names such as Oreo, Ritz, LU, CLIF Bar, Cadbury Dairy Milk, Milka, and Toblerone.

 Revenue Breakdown